bethel-m/bethel-m/README.md

 ### Hi there 👋
+I am Bethel, a python and golang developer
 - 🔭 I’m currently working on a project jugo (cloud project using golang and python on aws)
 - 🌱 I’m currently learning cloud technologies and devops tools
 - 👯 I’m looking to collaborate on golang and python projects
+- solving global and big problems is great, but i believe solving the little problems around you also counts...don't neglet them

 ## skills:
 - python,golang